PrimeBit is a brand-new cryptocurrency trading platform that gives users a new and unique way to trade crypto with leverage.

 You can then give the Bitcoin address of your offline wallet and they will process the transaction.

-PrimeBit Trading Platform
+PrimeBit Trading Platforms

 When it comes to your trading, something that can make or break your experience is the technology that you have at your disposal.
+There are two trading platforms at PrimeBit currently and the newest of these is their proprietary web trading platform.

 MetaTrader are also the developers of the MT4 trading platform which is used by nearly half of all the world’s brokers.
 The MT5 is an upgraded version of this platform.